magnumjs/praetor.js/README.md

 That is the basic praetor state model

-the structures for each of this top nodes are as follows:
+the structures for each of these top nodes are as follows:

 ###Stores
 ```javascript